Staff & Leadership

 Pari Pandharipande, MD, MPH, FACR

-Dr. Pandharipande is an Associate Professor of Radiology at Harvard Medical School, a Radiologist in Abdominal Imaging at Massachusetts General Hospital, and the Director of the MGH Institute for Technology Assessment.
+Dr. Pandharipande is Professor and Chair of Radiology at Ohio State University, Wexner Medical Center.
 She is a graduate of Cornell University, Cornell University Medical College, and the Harvard School of Public Health.
 She completed her residency in diagnostic radiology at NYU, and an NCI-sponsored fellowship in cancer outcomes research and abdominal imaging at MGH.
 Dr. Pandharipande's research is centered in imaging, decision science, disease modeling, and cost-effectiveness analysis, with a primary focus in cancer outcomes.
 Dr. Pandharipande is also clinically active within the Abdominal Imaging Division at MGH, where she interprets imaging studies and trains residents and fellows.

 Kurt Schoppe, MD, FACR